hwryan12/tea_party/README.md

 The Tea Subscription Service is designed to provide a seamless and hassle-free experience to tea enthusiasts who wish to subscribe to their favourite tea offerings.
 Users can easily subscribe or cancel their subscriptions, and view all their active and cancelled subscriptions at any point.
 To maintain a scalable and easily consumable API, the service is built with RESTful conventions and Object-Oriented Programming principles.

 ## Tech Stack
-- **Ruby on Rails:** The framework used for implementing the server-side logic and RESTful API endpoints.
+- **Ruby on Rails 7:** The framework used for implementing the server-side logic and RESTful API endpoints.
 - **PostgreSQL:** The database system used for data persistence.
 - **RSpec:** The testing framework used for developing the application using Test-Driven Development (TDD) principles.
 - **jsonapi-serializer:** Used for serializing the API data to JSON:API format, providing a clear and organized structure of the data.